-Low EU: The Low EU field is the engineering unit where the lowest output from the sensor is achieved during the calibration process, in this case a pH of 4.
+Low EU: The Low EU field is the engineering unit where the lowest output from the sensor is achieved during the calibration process, in this case a water level of zero.

-High Raw: This is the raw data value as measured by the GL500 Data Logger that corresponds to the High EU value and is automatically set by the calibration process.
-In this case, the raw data value returned by the logger at a pH of 10.
+High Raw: This is the raw data value as measured by the data logger that corresponds to the High EU value and is automatically set by the calibration process.
+In this case, the raw data value returned by the logger at a water level of 8 feet.

 Low Raw: This is the raw data value as measured by the logger that corresponds to the Low EU value and is automatically set by the calibration process.
-In this case, the raw data value returned by the logger at a pH of 4.
+In this case, the raw data value returned by a water level of zero.

 Disp High: This field sets the upper limit of the bar graph displayed in the main screen and provides a way of scaling the graph beyond the upper limit used to calibrate the logger.
-In this example, the upper calibration point was a pH of 10 but the bar graph will end at 14.
+In this example, the upper calibration point was a water level of 8 feet but the maximum range of the sensor is 16 feet.

 Disp Low: This field sets the lower limit of the bar graph displayed in the main screen and provides a way of scaling the graph beyond the lower limit used to calibrate the logger.
-In this example, the lower calibration point was a pH of 4 but the bar graph will go down to zero.
+In this example, the lower calibration point was a water level of zero.